Buying and Selling the "Fixer Upper"

 Hire someone who can legally do electrical work in Ontario.

 If you decide to do any electrical work yourself, there are some essential things you need to know.
 Follow the law and do it right – otherwise your renovation dream could turn into a nightmare.
-Click here to find out what you need to know about notifications and inspections.
+What you need to know about notifications and inspections.

 *Please note: ESA records date back to 2000.